 Diversification and securing alternative income sources together with consideration on how you may be able to maximise your trading profits are becoming increasingly important to farms as support structures change.
 This can range from increasing yields and price, reducing inputs to any form of diversification.
 Diversification could include utilising redundant farm buildings for storage solutions to the development of holiday accommodation on site.

 It is important to discuss the implications of any planned diversification or significant investments with your accountant to consider the tax implication and ensure most appropriate business structure is in place.
-Talk to us about the upcoming Farming BPS changes if you are in anyway unsure.
+Talk to us about the upcoming Farming BPS changes or any agriculture accounting questions if you are in anyway unsure.